Two Private Islands Home To The Ruins Of Wallis Simpson’s Royal Hideaway, Now Up For Auction

 Inside

-Designed with two garages on the ground floor and two exterior staircases providing access to the higher levels of the home, this creates space for the water to flow into if the island ever floods.
-While you may need to occasionally don your wellies, the water which encroaches the island for around 10-15 days a year doesn’t usually pass beyond the ankles and has never affected the home’s living areas.
-If the flooding situation ever worsens in the future, there is also scope to redesign, or even rebuild the house, to better ward against the flood.
+Of course living on an island (particularly in these turbulent times) can be risky business.
+Whilst you may need to occasionally don your wellies, the water which encroaches the island for around 10-15 days a year doesn’t usually pass beyond the ankles and has never affected the home’s living areas.
+The property is designed with two garages on the ground floor and two exterior staircases, creating space for the water to flow into, and allowing an alternative route inside if the island ever floods.
+In case the flooding situation ever worsens in the future, there is scope to redesign, or even rebuild the house, to better ward against the waters.

-The first floor offers a large living room with wall to wall windows and balconies, as well as an open fireplace for cooler nights.
-There’s also a connected kitchen and dining room, playroom, study and store room, alongside a bedroom, plus a further four bedrooms on the floor above equipped with en suites.
+Inside, the first floor offers up a large living room with wall to wall windows and balconies, as well as an open fireplace for cooler nights.
+There’s also a connected kitchen and dining room, playroom, study and store room, alongside a bedroom, plus a further four bedrooms on the floor above, all equipped with en suites.